ESHNR is happy to announce its collaboration with ESOR in establishing an Exchange Programme for Head and Neck Radiology Fellowship.

 Number of available places

-Currently, three programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESHNR.
+Currently, four programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESHNR.

 - This exchange programme is applicable to radiologists within the first three years after certification, who desire to become subspecialist radiologist in head and neck imaging.